uber/crumb/README.md

 `@Plugin` is a custom annotation that the extension looks for in its `isProducerApplicable` check.
 Any custom annotation could be used.
-Extensions also have direct access to the `TypeElement`, so you can really use any signaling of your choice.
+Extensions also have direct access to the `TypeElement`, so other signaling choices would work as well.

 Now that the implementation is denoted via the `@Plugin` annotation, the next step is implementing the `ProducerExtension` for this: